 Recreational use of prescription drugs is killing our children.
 Arkansas is number one in abuse of prescription pain medications by teenagers.
 We must act to remove unused and unneeded drugs from our medicine cabinets to prevent abuse.

 The Pulaski County Sheriff's Office has an active Prescription Drug Take Back Program.
 The Sheriff’s Office joins with the Drug Enforcement Administration (DEA) and other local law enforcement agencies periodically for National Take Back Days.
 So far, these efforts have resulted in thousands of pounds of prescription medications being safely destroyed.
-The Sheriff’s Office also partners with USA Drug Stores to hold take back events at their Pulaski County retail locations throughout the year.
+The Sheriff’s Office also partners with local pharmacies to hold take back events at their Pulaski County retail locations throughout the year.

 The Sheriff’s Office has installed a prescription drug drop box at the administration building located at 2900 S. Woodrow in Little Rock Arkansas.
 The cost of the box was underwritten by the Little Rock Rotary Club 99.
 This box provides citizens with a convenient, anonymous method of disposing of their prescription drugs 24 hours a day/seven days a week.
 The drugs are then incinerated in accordance with federal and state environmental guidelines.